yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 4. Breaking changes in the Tyk Gateway and Tyk Dashboard log messages.
 5. Deprecation of existing functionality or engines that breaks a key business process.
 6. Crypto deprecations.
-7. Changes to common names in certficates.
+7. Changes to common names in certificates.

 In summary, breaking changes involves anything with which a user interacts with a Tyk product and might have to make changes to maintain functionality in response to a change we implement.